coloteong/centerpoint_google_startup/README.md

 APIs:
 - Google Places API - Mainly used to get location coordinates and attributes of user-chosen locations and generate final chosen location by our application
 - Google Directions API - Used to list directions to suggested locations from user-chosen starting locations
-- Google Maps JavaScript API - ????
+- Google Maps JavaScript API - Used to embed the interactive map layout to the interface

+Compute Engine: Host all services from frontend and backend in an always-on Virtual Machine instance using Google Cloud Platform's Compute Engine

 ## Languages Used
 Python - Backend algorithm to obtain locations, calculate best meetup location.
-Communications between the backend and frontend.
+Communications between the backend and frontend
 </br>
-ReactJS - Frontend
+Javascript ES6 - Dynamic web development for the frontend
 ### TO WRITE

 ## Packages Used